-Become conscious for a single moment that Life and intelligence are purely spiritual, - neither in nor of matter, - and the body will then utter no Spiritualized matter, - and the body will then utter no 15 consciousness complaints.
+- 12 Become conscious for a single moment that Life and intelligence are purely spiritual, neither in nor of matter, and the body will then utter no - 15 complaints.
 If suffering from a belief in sickness, you will find yourself suddenly well.
-Sorrow is turned into joy when the body is controlled by spir-18 itual Life, Truth, and Love.
-Hence the hope of the promise Jesus bestows: "He that believeth on me, the works that I do shall he do also; . . . because I 21 go unto my Father," - [because the Ego is absent from the body, and present with Truth and Love.]
-The Lord's Prayer is the prayer of Soul, not of material 24 sense.
+Sorrow is turned into joy when the body is controlled by spir- - 18 itual Life, Truth, and Love.
+Hence the hope of the promise Jesus bestows: "He that believeth on me, the works that I do shall he do also; . . . because I - go unto my Father," [because the Ego is absent from the body, and present with Truth and Love.]
+The Lord's Prayer is the prayer of Soul, not of material - 24 sense.

-Entirely separate from the belief and dream of material living, is the Life divine, revealing spiritual under-27 standing and the consciousness of man's dominion over the whole earth.
-This understanding casts out error and heals the sick, and with it you can speak 30 "as one having authority."
+- Entirely separate from the belief and dream of material living, is the Life divine, revealing spiritual under- - 27 standing and the consciousness of man's dominion over the whole earth.
+This understanding casts out error and heals the sick, and with it you can speak which is in secret; and thy Father, which seeth in secret, shall reward thee openly."

-"When thou prayest, enter into thy closet, and,
+30 "as one having authority."

-when thou hast shut thy door, pray to thy Father
+"When thou prayest, enter into thy closet, and, when thou hast shut thy door, pray to thy Father